No-harm calibration for generalized Oaxaca-Blinder estimators: Helpful Technical Results

 which converges in probability to zero by the weak law of large numbers for finite populations; see for instance \citet[Lemma A.1]{lin13}.
 The second term is

 This term vanishes in probability by an application of the triangle inequality, the Cauchy-Schwarz inequality, and a finite population law of large numbers.
-The details proceed analogously to those in the proof of Lemma 7 from \citet[page 35]{generalizedOB} except we use $\muhat_{0}(\cdot)$ in place of $\exp(\hat{\theta}_{0}^{\T} \cdot)$; this presents no problem because we have assumed the stability of $\muhat_{0}$.
+The details proceed analogously to those in the proof of Lemma 7 (on page 35) of the arXiv version of \citet{generalizedOB}\footnote{The arXiv version of \citet{generalizedOB} can be found at \url{https://arxiv.org/pdf/2004.11615.pdf}.} except we use $\muhat_{0}(\cdot)$ in place of $\exp(\hat{\theta}_{0}^{\T} \cdot)$; this presents no problem because we have assumed the stability of $\muhat_{0}$.
 The third term is

 which vanishes for exactly the same reason as the second term.
-In total, we have shown that \eqref{supp: eqn: second part of reg coeffs converges} holds.
+In total, we have shown that \eqref{eqn: second part of reg coeffs converges} holds.

 Next, we turn attention to showing that